-1.1.
-Business model assessment
+a) Business model assessment

-The EFSF makes an assessment of the objective of the business model in which a financial asset is held at a portfolio level, because this best reflects the way each group of assets is managed and information is provided to management.
+The EFSF assesses the objective of the business model in which a financial asset is held at a portfolio level, because this best reflects the way each group of assets is managed and information is provided to management.

-1.2.
-Assessment whether contractual cash flows are solely payments of principal and interest In assessing whether the contractual cash flows are solely payments of principal and interest, the EFSF will consider the contractual terms of the instrument.
-This will include assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not be consistent with a basic lending arrangement.
+b) Assessment whether the contractual cash flows are solely payments of principal and interest (SPPI test)

+In assessing whether the contractual cash flows are solely payments of principal and interest, the EFSF considers the contractual terms of the instrument.
+This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not be consistent with a basic lending arrangement.